momentum-assignments/django--uptact/README.md

 ## About this project

-This project was generated from the Momentum Django project template.
-This template sets up some minimal changes:

-- [django-extensions](https://django-extensions.readthedocs.io/en/latest/) and [django-debug-toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/) are both installed and set up.
-- [django-environ](https://django-environ.readthedocs.io/en/latest/) is set up and the `DEBUG`, `SECRET_KEY`, and `DATABASES` settings are set by this package.
+This project makes some additions and modifications to the defaults in Django:

 - There is a custom user model defined in `users.models.User`.
 - There is a `templates/` and a `static/` directory at the top level, both of which are set up to be used.
 - A `.gitignore` file is provided.
 - [Pipenv](https://pipenv.pypa.io/en/latest/) is used to manage dependencies.

+It also adds the following dependencies:

+- [django-extensions](https://django-extensions.readthedocs.io/en/latest/) - adds some additional helpful django commands
+- [django-debug-toolbar](https://django-debug-toolbar.readthedocs.io/en/latest/) - gives us a debugging panel in the browser
+- [django-environ](https://django-environ.readthedocs.io/en/latest/) - lets us use a `.env` file to hide some of our settings. `DEBUG`, `SECRET_KEY`, and `DATABASES` settings are set by this package.